 NLF: Boards must ensure that Workforce Solutions Office staff is aware of the following terms:

-Veterans Reemployment Program: A program required by HB 714 that provides education and training to veterans placed on community supervision, including deferred adjudication community supervision, for misdemeanor offenses to obtain workforce skills and become gainfully employed.
+Veterans Reemployment Program—A program required by HB 714 that provides education and training to veterans placed on community supervision (including deferred adjudication community supervision) for misdemeanor offenses to obtain workforce skills and become gainfully employed.

-Eligible Participant: A veteran of the United States armed forces referred on or after January 1, 2020, to the program by the judge granting community supervision for a misdemeanor offense.
+Eligible Participant—A veteran of the United States armed forces referred on or after January 1, 2020, to the program by the judge granting community supervision for a misdemeanor offense.

 NLF: Boards must be aware that the judge granting community supervision will inform the participant about the participant’s eligibility for the Veterans Reemployment Program.
 However, the judge cannot mandate participation.
 Participation is voluntary, and there is no penalty for declining participation or failing to complete the program.